Invoices and Violations

-If you drive on a TxDOT-owned toll road without an active TxTag, Dallas TollTag, or Houston EZ TAG account, you will receive a statement in the mail for your toll charges.
-The statement will include a $1.15 mailing fee.
+If you drive on a TxDOT-owned toll road without an active TxTag, Dallas TollTag, or Houston EZ TAG account, or Kansas K-TAG account, you will receive an invoice in the mail for your toll charges.
+The invoice will include a $1.15 mailing fee.
 Pay By Mail toll rates are one-third higher than TxTag rates to cover the additional cost of processing these transactions.

 It's quick and easy to pay online.
-Go to Pay My Statement and log in with your statement or account number and your zip code or license plate number.
+Go to Pay My Invoice and log in with your invoice or account number and your zip code or license plate number.
 You can also make a payment through our automated phone service by calling 1-888-468-9824.

 I have a TxTag.
-Why did I get a statement with Pay By Mail tolls?
+Why did I get an invoice with Pay By Mail tolls?

-If you have a TxTag account but you do not have enough money in your account to cover your tolls, you will receive a statement in the mail that includes tolls charged at the higher Pay By Mail rates.
-The monthly statement will also include a $1.15 mail fee.
+If you have a TxTag account but you do not have enough money in your account to cover your tolls, you will receive an invoice in the mail that includes tolls charged at the higher Pay By Mail rates.
+The monthly invoice will also include a $1.15 mail fee.
 You will continue to be charged at the Pay By Mail rates until your TxTag account is replenished.
 By signing up for AutoPay, your account will be automatically replenished when it gets to a preset low balance amount.

-You could also receive a statement if your TxTag was not detected on the toll road and your license plate does not match an existing account.
+You could also receive an invoice if your TxTag was not detected on the toll road and your license plate does not match an existing account.
 Contact the TxTag Customer Service Center to update your account information.

-I drove on the toll roads and have not received a statement in the mail.
+I drove on the toll roads and have not received an invoice in the mail.
 What should I do?

-Drivers without a TxTag should receive a statement in the mail within three weeks of using a TxDOT-owned toll road.
-If you haven't received a statement, it may be because the address on your vehicle title is not current.
+Drivers without a TxTag should receive an invoice in the mail within three weeks of using a TxDOT-owned toll road.
+If you haven't received an invoice, it may be because the address on your vehicle title is not current.
 Contact the TxTag Customer Service Center at 1-888-468-9824 (International: 001-214-210-0493 ) immediately to avoid getting a violation for your unpaid toll.
 To update your vehicle title information, visit the Texas DMV's Vehicle Registration page.

-What happens if I don't pay a statement?
+What happens if I don't pay an invoice?

 Don't let the violations add up.